lindig/ocaml-style/README.md

 * Subject and body should be clearly separated and working independently
 * Commit messages must not exceed a line length of 80 characters
 * Commits should include a signature (`git commit -s`)
+* Commit messages can use markdown if it helps clarity

 Examples: